ShivamPatel106/ShivamPatel106/README.md

 - 👋 Hi, I’m @ShivamPatel106
-- 👀 I’m interested in learning programing language
+- 👀 I’m interested in sql, python programing language
 - 🌱 I’m currently learning data analyst course
 - 💞️ I’m looking to collabor on big company to solve the problem related to data
 - 📫 How to reach me ...